pablolich/time_series_prop/code/logs.md

+#### Mar 16,2025

+Simplest optimization rutine finished.
+Next: find a way for things not to diverge.
+Questions for Stefano:
+1. what is ix_ode, and also, what is the role of WEIGHTSin the cost function
+2. How to penalize for divergences in integration

-#### Mar 15,2025
+#### Mar 16,2025

 Finished coding forward integration and cost calculation.
-Todos are (1) write the simplest optimization routine, (2) come up with a code that searches for initial conditions, (3) implement saving of results, and possible recyling on new round of fitting
+Todos are (1) write the simplest optimization routine, (2) come up with a code that searches for initial conditions, (3) implement saving of results, and possible recyling on new round of fitting, and (4) separate model between intraspecific interactions versus interspecific interactions

 #### Mar 08,2025